Sign In Forgot Password

 Stage 2: The child tells you he/she is wetting, recognizes the sensation of being wet.

-Stage 3: The child tells you he/she will wet, can control himself and uses the potty.
+Stage 3: The child tells you he/she needs to go, can control him/herself and uses the potty.

 PHYSICAL & PSYCHOLOGICAL SIGNS OF READINESS